-A local limitation for Cyanide should be adopted on the grounds that (i) there is an existing local limitation, (ii) the pollutant is regulated under one or more National Categorical Pretreatment Point Source Categories, and (iii) the parameter is a Pollutant of Concern by EGLE.
-Approximately 92.65% (24.30 MGD) of the Industrial Wastewater received for treatment at the Water Resource

-Recovery Facility has the potential to have some form of Cyanide or Cyanide complexes as a pollutant.
+Cyanide - There are three Cyanide forms of interest to the wastewater process, namely Total Cyanide, Amenable Cyanide and Available Cyanide.
+Cyanide is an ionic complex that freely disassociates in water to the free CN- form.
+A local limitation for Available Cyanide should be adopted on the grounds that (i) there is an existing local limitation, (ii) the pollutant is regulated under one or more National Categorical Pretreatment Point Source Categories, and (iii) the parameter is a Pollutant of Concern by EGLE.
+Approximately 92.65% (24.30 MGD) of the Industrial Wastewater received for treatment at the Water Resource Recovery Facility has the potential to have some form of Cyanide or Cyanide complexes as a pollutant.

-The current limitation for Available Cyanide is 1.0 mg/18, which is less than the values calculated from the User Contribution Method and Industrial User Method.
-Additionally, the actual mass Headworks loading is well below the calculated MAHL.
-The limitation recommended by the 2016 Local Limits Study and GLWA Rules is to regulate Amenable Cyanide at 1.5 mg/l which will be adequate to protect the Water Resource Recovery Facility and receiving stream.
+The current limitation for Available Cyanide is 1.0 mg/1.
+There is technical support for a change or revision in the proposed wastewater discharge pollutant limitation for this parameter based on the actual headworks load (See Table 12) is 6.79 lbs./day or 1.98% of the Controlling MAHL; and that 92.65% of the Industrial and Commercial Users have the potential to contribute Cyanide.
+Therefore, the proposed limitation of 1.5 mg/l should be adopted to protect the Water Resource Recovery Facility and receiving stream.
 Therefore, the Local Limit of 1.5 mg/l is justified based on Best Professional Judgment (BPJ).